SAP-samples/teched2023-AI269/README.md

 ## Overview

-Enhance your skills by gaining practical experience and mastering the art of merging business data with generative AI through the advanced SAP AI Core infrastructure using AI Launchpad.
-Scale up your prompt engineering capabilities and seamlessly integrate the outcomes into your existing workflows.
-Harness the potential of the latest features within SAP AI Core to elevate your generative AI-driven scenarios.
+Get hands-on experience and learn how to combine business data with generative AI within the SAP AI Core infrastructure using AI Launchpad.
+Perform prompt engineering at scale and integrate the results into your workflows.
+Leverage the power of the new capabilities within SAP AI Core to improve your generative AI-led scenarios.

 ## Requirements
 - AI Core